bigblueswarm/bigblueswarm/README.md

 <img src="assets/architecture.png" alt="Architecture" />
 </p>

-Currently, to compute the least loaded BigBlueButton server, B3LB computes the mean or average of the cpu and memory sum metric records for the last 5 minutes and take the lowest average.
-Check [balancer code](https://github.com/SLedunois/b3lb/blob/main/pkg/app/balancer.go) for more details.
+Currently, to compute the least loaded BigBlueButton server, BigBlueSwarm computes the mean or average of the cpu and memory sum metric records for the last 5 minutes and take the lowest average.
+Check [balancer code](https://github.com/bigblueswarm/bigblueswarm/blob/main/pkg/app/balancer.go) for more details.

 ## Installation
 ### BigBlueButton